h-croser/nsw-bond-cheatsheet/docs/index.md

 <details>

-<summary><strong>Claim your bond back proactively.</strong></summary>
+<summary><strong>Request your bond back proactively.</strong></summary>

-The bond claim can be submitted through [RBO](https://www.fairtrading.nsw.gov.au/housing-and-property/renting/rental-bonds-online, "Rental Bonds Online") by either the tenant or the landlord/agent.
+The bond refund request can be submitted through [RBO](https://www.fairtrading.nsw.gov.au/housing-and-property/renting/rental-bonds-online, "Rental Bonds Online") by either the tenant or the landlord/agent.

-- If the landlord/agent doesn't identify any damage, you should claim the entire bond through RBO as soon as the final inspection is complete.
-It is reasonable and correct to claim the bond back if the landlord/agent cannot identify claimable damage during the final inspection.<br>
+- If the landlord/agent doesn't identify any damage, you should request the entire bond through RBO as soon as the final inspection is complete.
+It is reasonable to request the bond back if the landlord/agent cannot identify claimable damage during the final inspection.<br>
 - If the landlord/agent states that there is damage and/or cause to withhold bond, or if they are unsure and will "get back to you", urge them to identify the damage and be specific.
 It _is_ reasonable for the landlord/agent to not know the cost of the damage (as this must be quoted by professionals), but it _isn't_ reasonable for them to refuse to identify the damage itself.

-You should ensure you've had a conversation with the landlord/agent before submitting the bond claim.<br>
-If there is a disagreement, you should make an effort to resolve it.
-If the disagreement cannot be resolved, you should claim the portion of the bond that you think is fair.
+If the landlord/agent is asking for a portion of your bond, but you disagree with their reasons, you should request the portion of the bond you think is fair as soon as possible.
+It is free to request a refund but there is a fee for countering a landlord's claim, i.e. if the landlord claims a portion of the bond you will need to pay a fee to refute this claim in front of the tribunal.

 </details>
 <br>

-## Throughout the tenancy

 <details>